hariskhan14/MAM/README.md

 * We conduct **ablation studies**, **consistency analysis**, and **sensitivity analyses** regarding the number of discussion rounds and roles to gain deeper insights into the roles of individual components and the operational mechanisms of the framework.

 ## 😮 Experimental results
 * Ablation study of our MAM framework.
 The “Direct” represents the baseline.
-From left to right, we incrementally addfunctions. “+Retrieval” is our full MAM framework.
+From left to right, we incrementally add functions. “+Retrieval” is our full MAM framework.
 <p align="center"> <img src="images/table7.jpg" width="50%"> </p>

 For more details, please refer to the [paper](https://openreview.net/forum?id=NpTCAExiu3).